 Our NEOs are eligible under the same plans as all other U.S. employees for medical, dental, vision and short-term and long-term disability insurance and a Health Savings Plan.
 We also maintain the CommScope, Inc. Retirement Savings Plan, or the "401(k) plan," in which substantially all of our U.S. employees, including our NEOs, are eligible to participate.
-We currently contribute 2% of the participant's salary and bonus and provide matching contributions of up to 4% of the participant's salary and bonus, up to a maximum of 6% of the participant's salary and bonus, subject to certain statutory limitations (\$260,000 for 2014).
+We currently contribute 2% of the participant's salary and bonus and provide matching contributions of up to 4% of the participant's salary and bonus, subject to certain statutory limitations (\$260,000 for 2014).
 In addition, we provide our NEOs with a supplemental term life insurance policy.
 We provide these benefits due to their relatively low cost and the high value they provide in attracting and retaining talented executives.